digital-asset/cn-quickstart/sdk/docs/sharable/sdk/quickstart/download/cnqs-installation.rst

 Closing the application
 -----------------------

+.. review(sm): not sure whether this comment is required.
+It's not clear what "using" means.

 *⚠️ (If you plan on immediately using the CN QS then delay execution of this section)*

 Close Canton console